 - healthinsurance.org contributor

-Democratic State Senator William Beasley introduced SB182 on February 9, calling for straightforward Medicaid expansion as outlined in the ACA.
-The bill is still in committee, and faces an uphill battle in the Alabama legislature.
+Democratic State Senator William Beasley introduced SB182 in February 2016, calling for straightforward Medicaid expansion as outlined in the ACA.
+But not surprisingly, the bill did not advance out of committee.

 Medicaid overhaul – but still no expansion

 In May 2014, Alabama submitted a Section 1115 demonstration waiver proposal to CMS, called Alabama Medicaid Transformation.
 The proposal calls for Medicaid funds to be distributed on a per-patient basis to regional care organizations (RCOs), most of which would be affiliated with local hospitals.
 The concept is that the RCOs will use preventive care and early (ie, lower-cost) interventions to keep patients out of the hospital.
 RCOs that spend less than their per-patient allocation would keep the leftover funds, while those that spend more would have to cover the excess cost themselves.

 In February 2016, CMS approved Alabama’s section 1115 waiver, and the federal government will contribute $328 million over three years to fund the transformation process, with the potential to secure another $470 million to supplement payments to RCOs (Alabama had asked for a total of $1 billion to fund Medicaid transformation).
 Some conditions of the approval include a requirement that the RCO model not cost the federal government any more than the current fee-for-service Medicaid program, along with a requirement that children and pregnant women receive more check-ups, and that Medicaid beneficiaries experience fewer hospitalizations.

 Although Medicaid managed care is used in the majority of the states, the typical model involves the state contracting with a private health insurance company, and the insurance company paying the healthcare providers.
 Alabama’s proposal calls for cutting out the insurance carriers and having the state contract directly with the provider-based RCOs.